SARE Professional Development Program Annual Report for Alaska

 PDP-funded Publications/Educational Materials and Products

-The publication is mailed to 500 individuals with federal agencies (NRCS, ARS, FSA) state agencies (Division of Agriculture, Plant Material Center), university personnel (CES, SNRAS) and interested individuals and producers.
+The publication is mailed to around 500 individuals with federal agencies (NRCS, FSA), state agencies (Division of Agriculture, Plant Material Center), university personnel (CES, SNRAS) and interested individuals and producers.

-Alaska SARE website has been on line for several years.
+The website has been online for several years.
 This site is maintained and updated using SARE funds.
 This Alaska SARE Website allows online access to contact information, newsletters, educational concepts, educational publications, funding sources, other resources and a link to the Western Region SARE Website.
 It is a one-stop shop for Alaskans that is not available in any other format.
 Today the Internet is one of the most powerful tools for building awareness and increasing access to information.
 It has the potential to reach audiences not normally reached.
 It also allows viewers to get a quick glance of the total Alaska SARE program, proposal deadlines and educational resources.

-The Sustainable Agriculture List serv is used to share information on upcoming educational events and grant proposal deadlines.
+The Sustainable Agriculture Listserv is used to share information on upcoming educational events and grant proposal deadlines.
 It also can be used to improve communication for agriculture producers and educators across the state of Alaska.

 Changes in Ag Professionals’ Knowledge, Skills and Action

-Involvement of others in state PDP planning and implementation
+Involvement of Others in State PDP Planning and Implementation